redox-os/book/src/trying-out-redox.md

 ### COSMIC Files

-An advanced file manager written in Rust, similar to GNOME Nautilus.
+An advanced file manager written in Rust, similar to GNOME Nautilus or Files.

 ### COSMIC Editor